nextstrain/augur/docs/prepare.md

   * `references`: Dictionary with keys corresponding to `segments`.
 Each value is a dictionary with:
     * `path`: path to genbank file
     * `fields`: dictionary of `country`->`XXX` etc. Corresponds to the values in `header_fields`.
 Missing data is given "unknown"
+    * `use`: bool.
+The reference is used in the alignment stage to define coding regions.
+But it's not required to be used for the phylogeny etc, and in some cases it's useful not to use it here (e.g. it's older than the samples in question, too divergent e.t.c)

 #### colours
 Colours (sic) are defined for certain fields / traits - usually `country` and `region`